-- HIS 416.
+HIS 416.
 THE ANCIENT WORLD TO 500 A.D.
 Political, social, and cultural development.
+3

-3 - HIS 418.
+HIS 418.
 HISTORY OF CHRISTIANITY.
 The history of Christianity from its origins in the Ancient Near East through the Middle Ages.
+3

-3 - HIS 420.
+HIS 420.
 MEDIEVAL HISTORY, 500-1500.
 Political, social, cultural, and economic development in Western Civilization.
+3

-3 - HIS 422.
+HIS 422.
 RENAISSANCE AND REFORMATION, 1300-1648.
 Renaissance and Reformation as elements in the transition from Medieval to Modern Europe.
-3 - HIS 423.
-EUROPE, 1648-1815: ABSOLUTISM, ENLIGHTENMENT, FRENCH REVOLUTION, AND NAPOLEON.
-Divine Right Monarchy, the rise of science, the enlightenment, and background of the French Revolution.
-3 - HIS 424.
+3

+HIS 424.
 EUROPE, 1815-1914.
-Political, social, and intellectual developments from the Congress of Vienna to the outbreak of World War I. 3 - HIS 426.
+Political, social, and intellectual developments from the Congress of Vienna to the outbreak of World War I. 3

+HIS 426.
 EUROPE, 1914-PRESENT.
-Political, social, and intellectual developments from the outbreak of World War I. 3 - HIS 429.
+Political, social, and intellectual developments from the outbreak of World War I. 3

+HIS 429.
 THE HOLOCAUST.
 An investigation into the origins, nature, and development of Antisemitism, climaxed by the Nazi attempt to exterminate the Jews of Europe in the mid-twentieth century.
+3

-3 - HIS 433.
+HIS 433.
 AFRICAN-AMERICAN HISTORY.
 Role of the Afro-American in the social, economic, political, and cultural development of the United States.
+3

-3 - HIS 434.
+HIS 434.
 COLONIAL AMERICA TO 1763.
 Social, political, and economic development of the North American British colonies.
+3

-3 - HIS 435.
+HIS 435.
 THE AMERICAN REVOLUTIONARY ERA, 1763-1789.
-Social, political, and economic aspects of the American Revolution, including the United States Constitution.
-3 - HIS 436.
+Social, political, and economic aspects of the American Revolution, including the United States Constitution, 3

+HIS 436.
 FEDERAL AND MIDDLE PERIOD, 1789-1850.
 Social, political, and economic development of the United States.
-Emphasis on nationalism and sectionalism.
-3 - HIS 437.
+Emphasis on nationalism and sectionalism, 3

+HIS 437.
 CIVIL WAR AND RECONSTRUCTION, 1850-1877.
 Social, political, economic, and military aspects of the Civil War and Reconstruction.
+3

-3 - HIS 438.
+HIS 438.
 UNITED STATES HISTORY, 1877-1917.
 Social, political, and economic development.
+3

-3 - HIS 439.
+HIS 439.
 UNITED STATES HISTORY, 1917-1945.
 Social, political, and economic development.
+3

-3 - HIS 440.
+HIS 440.
 UNITED STATES HISTORY, 1945-PRESENT.
 Social, political, and economic development.
+3

-3 - HIS 443.
+HIS 443.
 AMERICAN CIVIL WAR MILITARY OPERATIONS.
 History of military operations during the American Civil War, often focusing on the Shiloh, Corinth, and Vicksburg campaigns.
 This course contains a strong field component.
+3

-3 with emphasis on the 20th century.
-3 and significance of sports in American life from the colonial period to the present,
+HIS 445.
+SPORTS IN AMERICAN CULTURE AND SOCIETY.
+The development and significance of sports in American life from the colonial period to the present, with emphasis on the 20th century.
+3